EU e-commerce package - new VAT rules from 1 July 2021

 VAT registered Great Britain businesses also registered for IOSS that make sales of goods in consignments not exceeding £135 to customers in Northern Ireland should pay any VAT due via their IOSS return and must notify HMRC of their IOSS registration number prior to the goods moving to Northern Ireland.
 Find out how to tell HMRC your IOSS registration number.

 Great Britain businesses that are not VAT registered in the UK as they are below the UK VAT registration threshold, but are registered for IOSS will also be able to tell HMRC their IOSS registration number prior to the goods moving to Northern Ireland.
 However, these businesses will not be required to charge VAT on supplies to customers in Northern Ireland.
 Great Britain businesses not registered for IOSS should continue to use the existing VAT treatment for supplies of goods to Northern Ireland.

 Changes also affect online marketplaces (OMP) importing goods into the EU and Northern Ireland.
 The UK partly implemented this for imports into Northern Ireland from outside the UK and the EU from 1 January 2021.

-An OMP that is registered for the IOSS will be liable to account for the supply VAT on imports of low value goods into the EU and Northern Ireland.
-For imports into Northern Ireland, where the selling business or OMP has not opted to register for IOSS, import VAT will continue to be collected in the same way as it is now.
+An OMP that is registered for the IOSS will be liable to account for the supply VAT on imports of low value goods into the EU and Northern Ireland under the schemes rules.
+For imports into Northern Ireland, where the OMP has not opted to register for IOSS, import VAT will continue to be collected in the same way as it is now.

 Online marketplace liability will not apply in relation to Great Britain businesses that make sales of goods to Northern Ireland customers.